Faculty Advisory Committee on Technology

 One (1) student selected by the Associated Students to serve for one year, with the option of reappointment

-One (1) non-ATS or non-ITS staff member elected by Staff Council
+One (1) non-ATS or non-DoIT staff member elected by Staff Council

 Provost and Senior Vice President for Academic Affairs or Designee

-The Dean of the College of Continuing and Professional Education or Designee
+The Dean of the College of Professional and International Education or Designee